 The AH-64 Apache helicopter is the premier weapon in the United States military inventory is the AH-64 Apache helicopter.
 It also might sound ironic that a helicopter is the best weapon of the land forces.
 However, airpower is the most decisive factor in the conflicts where the United States military has recently been involved.
-Most likely that the AH-64 Apache and its variants will remain the most decisive factor on the battlefield for many years to come.
+The AH-64 Apache and its variants will likely remain the most powerful factor on the battlefield for many years to come.

-This deadly helicopter is heavily armed with a set of deadly weapons including 30-mm cannon, Hellfire missiles, and state-of-the-art sensors.
+This deadly helicopter is heavily armed with deadly weapons, including 30-mm cannon, Hellfire missiles, and state-of-the-art sensors.
 It has the firepower, speed, and range make it a formidable adversary, capable of striking enemy targets from a safe distance before ground troops are engaged.
 Its effectiveness has been demonstrated in Operation Desert Storm and recent wars in Afghanistan and Iraq.
 The Apache helicopter can easily destroy tanks and armored vehicles or hunt down insurgents.

 2. M1A2 SEP tank

 3. M109A6 Paladin self-propelled howitzer

-The M109A6 Paladin is the current version of the old M109 self-propelled howitzer which was introduced by the U.S. Army in the early 1960s.
-M109 saw its combat debut during the war in Vietnam and was also used during the Gulf War and during recent wars in Afghanistan and Iraq.
+The M109A6 Paladin is the current version of the old M109 self-propelled howitzer, which the U.S. Army introduced in the early 1960s.
+M109 saw its combat debut during the war in Vietnam and was also used during the Gulf War and recent wars in Afghanistan and Iraq.

 4. TOW anti-tank guided missile

-The TOW missiles are typically used by various companies for heavy anti-armor work but still the TOW is able to knock-out even the most protected tanks.
+Various companies typically use the TOW missiles for heavy anti-armor work, but still, the TOW can knock out even the most protected tanks.
 The TOW missiles are mounted on various U.S. Army vehicles, such as the HMMWV, M2, and M3 Bradleys APCs.
-Also, the U.S. army has an M1134, a dedicated anti-tank missile carrier, based on the Stryker.
+Also, the U.S. army has an M1134, a dedicated anti-tank missile carrier based on the Stryker.

 5. M2 heavy machine gun